openlookeng/hetu-core/hetu-docs/en/connector/elasticsearch.md

 elasticsearch.pushdown.enabled=true
 #true indicates that pushdown is enabled, and false indicates that pushdown is disabled.
 ```
-NOTE: Currently pushdown is only supported as part of where clause partially such as EQUAL, AND, OR, Arithmetic operators, BETWEEN, IN.
+NOTE: Currently pushdown is only supported as part of where clause partially such as EQUAL, AND, OR, Arithmetic operators, BETWEEN, IN
+and in the case of aggregations such as GROUP BY , SUM, COUNT functions.

 ### `elasticsearch.scroll-size`